openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/b-hci.svg" alt="Natively HCI on K8s Icon" style="width:200px;">

-Node Disk Manager (NDM) in OpenEBS enables disk management in a Kubernetes way or by using Kubernetes constructs.
-Using OpenEBS, nodes in the Kubernetes cluster can be horizontally scaled without worrying about managing persistent storage needs of stateful applications.
-The storage needs (capacity planning, performance planning, and volume management) of a cluster can easily be automated using the volume and pool policies of OpenEBS.
+Node Disk Manager (NDM) in OpenEBS can be used to enable disk management in a Kubernetes way by using Kubernetes constructs.
+Using NDM and OpenEBS, nodes in the Kubernetes cluster can be horizontally scaled without worrying about managing persistent storage needs of stateful applications.
+The storage needs (capacity planning, performance planning, and volume management) of a cluster can be automated using the volume and pool policies of OpenEBS thanks in part to the role played by NDM in identifying and managing underlying storage resources, including local disks and cloud volumes.

 <hr>
 <br>